Medically reviewed by Drugs.com. Last updated on Dec 6, 2019.

 If you are having an extrapleural pneumonectomy, the surgeon will remove your diseased lung.
 He or she also will carefully remove the pleura from your chest wall.
 Parts of your pericardium and diaphragm will be cut away on the affected side.
 These will be replaced with patches of Gore-Tex, a safe, synthetic material.

 After your surgery, you will be taken to the surgical intensive care unit (ICU).
 For the first 24 hours, your breathing will be assisted with a respirator.
 Your chest drainage tube will remain in place.

 Once your condition is stable, you will be transferred to a regular hospital room.
 This usually occurs within a few days.

-Most patients who have had a traditional pneumonectomy will be able to go home seven to 10 days after their surgery.
+Most patients who have had a traditional pneumonectomy will be able to go home seven days after their surgery.
 The hospital stay for an extrapleural pneumonectomy may be one or two days longer.

 Many centers now offer less invasive surgery for selected candidates.
 This surgery is called video-assisted thoracic surgery (VATS).
 With VATS, the length of hospital stay may be reduced.